Roni, Jigawa State

-Roni is a Local Government Area of Jigawa State, Nigeria.
-Its headquarters are in the town of Roni.
+Roni is a town and Local Government Area of Jigawa State, Nigeria.

 It has an area of 322 km^{2} and a population of 77,819 at the 2006 census.

 The postal code of the area is 705.

 Climate

-The weather is oppressive and mostly cloudy, with temperatures ranging from 58°F to 102°F year round, with occasional dips below or above 106°F.
+The weather is oppressive and mostly cloudy, with temperatures ranging from 58 °F to 102 F year round, with occasional dips above 106 °F.

 January is the coolest month and May is the hottest month in Roni.
 The average annual temperature varies throughout the year.